markmillr/cursor-memory-servicenow/README.md

    ```
    Agent: "I see this is for STRY0127233.
 Could you tell me about what you're working on?"
    You: "We need to add a new field to the change form to track the change model used.
 The story mentions this will help with reporting and governance."
-   Agent: "Thanks.
+   Agent: "Thanks, I'll update storyContext.md with that information.
 Do you have any acceptance criteria or specific requirements you can share?"
    You: "Yes, the AC says we need to: 1) Add a reference field to point to change models, 2) Make it mandatory for normal changes, 3) Add it to the change reports."
-   Agent: "Got it.
+   Agent: "Got it, I've added those acceptance criteria to storyContext.md.
 And are there any existing work notes or context that would be helpful for me to know about?"
+   You: "Yes, there's a note that says this was requested by the Change Advisory Board."
+   Agent: "I'll add that context as well.
+Now, which instance will you be starting your investigation in?"
    ```

 2. **Identify Working Environment**
    ```
-   Agent: "Which instance will you be starting your investigation in?"
    You: "I'll start in my PDI to look at the OOB behavior."
-   Agent: "Perfect.
+   Agent: "Perfect, I'll note that in techContext.md.
 And will you need to test this in sandbox before moving to dev?"
    You: "No, for this one we can go straight from PDI to dev once we know what we're doing."
+   Agent: "I've updated techContext.md with your environment workflow.
+Based on what we know so far, I think we should start by examining the current change form structure.
+Would you like to begin there?"
    ```

 3. **Guide Investigation**